 When bergamot essential oil made its way to the shores of England, it resulted in a blend with black tea that came to be named after Charles Grey, the 2nd Earl Grey, who was British Prime Minister in the 1830s.
 It is unclear exactly how this combination happened, but the resulting tea, now called Earl Grey, is among the most popular in the world today.
 Many people’s first encounter with the aroma of bergamot comes from this tea.

-- Warm Citrus - Bergamot is a refreshing mix of sweet and spicy with hints of fun fruitiness.
+- Zesty and Sweet - Bergamot essential oil is a refreshing mix of sweet citrus with hints of fun fruitiness.